chhabrakaran7/devopslearnings/README.md

 #### Jenkins jobs (added so far):

-1. **Create a dummy directory and a file with data on the container.**
+1. Create a dummy directory and a file with data on the container.

     **Location**: `devopslearnings/jenkins/jenkins_jobs/my-first-job`
+2. Run a bash script to print full name on jenkins UI.

+    **Location**: `devopslearnings/jenkins/jenkins_jobs/my-first-bash-script-for-jenkins.sh`